Open Travel Guide

 England can experience flooding in low-lying areas, ice and snow in winter (particularly the Pennines, Lake District, and Dartmoor), and occasional heatwaves in summer.
 Check Met Office forecasts at metoffice.gov.uk before outdoor activities.

-Do I need a visa for England?
+Do I need a visa to visit England?

-How many days do I need in England?
+How do I get around England?